 How Strong Are Bequest Motives?

-This paper infers the importance of bequest motives from unanticipated mortality shocks using a panel of 45,000 households obtained from merging administrative data on individual cancer diagnoses with income, wealth, and family linkages.
-Estimates show that family structures are crucial for individual responses to mortality shocks.
-For couples, changes in life expectancy have no impact on consumption and saving choices.
-In contrast, widowed individuals respond to mortality shocks by transferring a large part of their wealth to their children.
-The size of these inter-vivos transfers is positively related to the wealth rank of the parent and negatively related to the wealth rank of the children.
-Taken together, the results provide empirical support for dynastic models of over-lapping generations.
+This paper analyzes consumption and saving decisions of two-generations households over a period with unanticipated changes in health status and life expectancy for the oldest generation.
+The dataset is obtained from merging administrative data on individual cancer diagnoses with income, wealth, and family linkages.
+Estimates show that widowed individuals respond to increases in mortality and changing health conditions by transferring wealth to their children.
+The size of the inter vivos transfers is positively related to the wealth of the parent, the severity of the diagnosis, and are somewhat larger for women than for men.
+Taken together, the results provide novel empirical support for dynastic models of overlapping generations.

 JEL Classification: D1, D14, D31, E21, I12